hintjens/zmq-rainbow/README.md

 ## Producer

-The Producer connects a DEALER socket to the Store's DEALER socket on port `30000`, produces messages, and sends them to its DEALER socket.
+The Producer connects a DEALER socket to the Store's DEALER socket on port `30000`, produces messages (see message format below), and sends them to its DEALER socket.

 ## Subscriber

-The Subscriber connects a SUB socket to the Store's PUB socket on port `30001`, subscribes to all channels (subscribe to ""), and then receives and prints messages from that socket.
+The Subscriber connects a SUB socket to the Store's PUB socket on port `30001`, subscribes to all channels (subscribe to `""`), and then receives and prints messages from that socket.

 ## Store